-This is my brother Menachim Ronder, The picture was made in Kedainiai in 1930s.
+These are my sister Beile and the son of our father's brother Yudel Aba Ronder, The picture was made in Kedainiai in 1929.

 I was born in Lithuanian town Kedainiai [about 100 km to the west from Vilnius].
 In 1920s-1930s it was a small district town.
 The population was a little bit over three thousands, two thirds out of which were Jews.
 There were strong Jewish traditions in town.